dinhanhthi/dinhanhthi.com/_posts/mooc/2020-04-04-deeplearning-ai-course-1.md

 - <mark>Applied deep learning is a very empirical process!</mark> Best values depend much on data, algorithms, hyperparameters, CPU, GPU,...
 - Learning algorithm works sometimes from data, not from your thousands line of codes (surprise!!!)

+## Application: recognize a cat

+This section contains an idea, not a complete task!

 ## Python tips

 ○ Reshape quickly from `(10,9,9,3)` to `(9*9*3,10)`: